 Jesus, the great teacher, shows us the three things that really matter.

-They masterfully carve God into our lives.
-They reveal an inconceivable forgiveness.
-They expose divine opportunities.
-They detail unimaginable dreams.
+They masterfully carve God into our lives, and reveal an inconceivable forgiveness.
+They expose divine opportunities, and detail unimaginable dreams.

 Master teachers change insights, values, and lives.
 They know what really matters every time they teach.